 - Water correctly.
 Try to avoid overhead irrigation, which wets the foliage.
 It's more efficient to water at ground level anyway; you lose less water to evaporation.
 Also, avoid watering late in the day.
 Water evaporates much slower in cooler evening and nighttime temperatures.

 - Remove leaves that show signs of infection.
 As soon as you see black spot on your rose foliage, remove any infected leaves.
 Throw these leaves away.
 Don't put them in your compost pile.
 If you check your roses regularly and remove infected foliage immediately, you'll have a good chance of keeping black spot under control and keep it from infecting other parts of the plant.

 - Keep a clean garden.
 Pick up and throw away any fallen rose foliage regularly.
 Especially in late winter, rake up the area around your roses, dispose of any debris, and give the entire area a good three-inch deep layer of mulch.
 If you do this before new foliage begins to emerge, it's fairly unlikely that you'll have any major issues with black spot.

 - Choose resistant cultivars.
 If you've had persistent problems with black spot, be sure to make sure that any new roses you add to your garden are resistant.
 Your local cooperative extension service will be able to provide you with suggestions.

-- The old remedy of treating black spot with a baking soda spray has been shown to be ineffective.
+- Prevention is the best method.
+The old remedy of treating black spot with a baking soda spray has been shown to be ineffective.
 The only way to control black spot organically is to practice the prevention and maintenance tasks above.